 Niken’s main research interests include female-headed households, migration, inequality, and social assistance programs.
 She was the team leader for the baseline and midline studies, as well as the development of the module of the longitudinal study of poor women and their households in relation to the five MAMPU thematic areas: (i) improving women’s access to government social protection programs; (ii) increasing women’s access to jobs and removing workplace discrimination; (iii) improving conditions for women’s overseas labor migration; (iv) strengthening women’s leadership for better maternal and reproductive health; and (v) strengthening women’s leadership to reduce violence against women.

-After graduating from Universitas Indonesia, Niken worked as an auditor at the Ernst and Young Indonesia.
+After finishing her undergraduate study, Niken worked as an auditor at the Ernst and Young Indonesia.
 Her passion in development economics brought her to a career change as she decided to join Bank Indonesia as a research assistant before pursuing her graduate study in Paris.

 In 2012 she received the best thesis award for the master program of Economics and Public Policy.
 Her thesis, titled ‘Migration, Money, and Education’, examines the impact of migration and remittance on children's schooling in Senegal by applying the propensity score matching (PSM) to correct potential selection bias among migrants and remitters.